Homemade Bone Broth

 - Cold water

 - Place bones in a large stockpot or Dutch oven; add enough water to cover.
 Bring to a boil over medium-high heat; reduce heat and simmer 15 minutes.
 Drain, discarding liquid.
 Rinse bones; drain.

 - Meanwhile, preheat oven to 450°.
 In a large roasting pan, roast boiled bones, uncovered, 30 minutes.
 Add onions and, if desired, carrots.
 Roast until bones and vegetables are dark brown, 30-45 minutes longer; drain fat.

 - Transfer bones and vegetables to a large stockpot or Dutch oven.
 Add 1/2 cup warm water to roasting pan; stir to loosen browned bits.
 Transfer pan juices to pot.
 Add seasonings and enough cold water just to cover.
-Slowly bring to a boil, about 30 minutes.
-Reduce heat; simmer, covered with lid slightly ajar, 8-24 hours, skimming foam.
+Slowly bring to a boil; this should take about 30 minutes.
+Reduce heat; simmer, covered, with lid slightly ajar, 8-24 hours, skimming foam occasionally.
 If necessary, add water to keep ingredients covered.

 - Remove beef bones; cool.
 Strain broth through a cheesecloth-lined colander, discarding vegetables and seasonings.
 If using immediately, skim fat.
 Or, refrigerate 8 hours or overnight; remove fat from surface.